Why would I need to see a chiropractor?

 Does my health insurance cover chiropractic care?

 Most health insurance companies do cover chiropractic care.
-Dr. King accepts Medicare, MassHealth, Neighborhood, Network, Tufts, Blue Cross Blue Shield, Harvard Pilgrim, United Healthcare, GIC, and some types of Cigna.
-She also accepts Worker’s Compensation and Personal Injury cases.
+We are contracted with Medicare, MassHealth, Allways, Network, Tufts, Blue Cross Blue Shield, Harvard Pilgrim, United Healthcare, GIC, and some types of Cigna.
+We also accepts Worker’s Compensation and Personal Injury cases.